CleveritDemo/CleveritDemo-gh-action-copilot-handson-demo/README.md

 ### Step 2: Create a New Repository

-Create a new repository with the name: gh-action-copilot-handson
+Create a new repository with the name: gh-action-copilot-handson-demo

 Make sure to have read and write permissions in the workflow settings